 TNC is proposing to purchase 13,535 deeded acres for a perpetual conservation easement with the intent of protecting sage grouse from long-term threats.
 The Property consists of sagebrush steppe and native rangeland interspersed with montane forest, wet meadow, riparian and wetland, and freshwater streams which provide habitat for a broad range of native species.
 The Hansen Livestock Company has two Montana State Trust Lands inholdings, is adjacent to Bureau of Land Management (BLM) lands, and there are US Forest Service (USFS) lands nearby, but not adjacent.
-At the time of this draft EA an NRCS Agricultural Land Easement (ALE) Plan and a NRCS Grassland Plan have been completed for this Property.
+An NRCS Agricultural Land Easement (ALE) Plan and a NRCS Grassland Plan have been completed for this Property.